JCMexplains/writing-for-success-2023/textbook.md

 academic community.
 Increasingly, American Psychological Association (APA) style guidelines are the standard for many academic fields.
 Modern Language Association (MLA) is also a standard style in many fields.
-Use Checklist 12.5 to help you check citations and formatting.
+Use the Citations and Format Checklist to help you check citations and formatting.

-#### Citations and Formatting Checklist
+#### Citations and Format Checklist

 - Within the body of my paper, each fact or idea taken from a source is credited to the correct source.